dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/designer/stored-procedures/query.md

     ![Import Stored Procedures](~/ef6/media/import.jpg)

     *Starting with Visual Studio 2012 the EF Designer supports bulk import of stored procedures.
-The **Import selected stored procedures and functions into theentity model** is checked by default.*
+The **Import selected stored procedures and functions into the entity model** is checked by default.*
 - Click **Finish**.

 By default, the result shape of each imported stored procedure or function that returns more than one column will automatically become a new complex type.
 In this example we want to map the results of the **GetStudentGrades** function to the **StudentGrade** entity and the results of the **GetDepartmentName** to **none** (**none** is the default value).